wp-plugins/better-wp-security/readme.txt

 * Many of the changes made by this plugin are complex and can break existing sites.
 While it can be installed in either a new or existing site I cannot stress enough the importance of making a backup of your existing site before applying any of the options in this plugin.

 = Will this work on all servers and hosts? =
-* Better WP Security requires Apache and mod_rewrite or NGINX to work.
+* Better WP Security requires Apache or LiteSpeed and mod_rewrite or NGINX to work.
-* While this plugin should work on all hosts with Apache and mod_rewrite or NGINX it has been known to experience problems in shared hosting environments where it runs out of resources such as available CPU or RAM.
+* While this plugin should work on all hosts with Apache or LiteSpeed and mod_rewrite or NGINX it has been known to experience problems in shared hosting environments where it runs out of resources such as available CPU or RAM.
 For this reason it is extremely important that you make a backup of your site before installing on any existing site as, if you run out of resources during an operation such as renaming your database table, you may need your backup to be able to restore access to your site.
+* Finally, please make sure you have adequate RAM if you plan to use the file change detector of make large backups.

 = Are you still developing this plugin? =
 * Yes.
-The functionality of this plugin is a requirement of my job so this plugin will continue to be developed.
+I use this plugin on every site I build and as such will continue to develop it for the foreseeable future.

 = Does this work with netowork or multisite installations? =
-* Yes, as of version 1.7 it should work fine with multisite installations.
+* Yes.

 = Can I help? =
 * Of course!
 I am in constant need of testers and I would be more than happy to add the right contributor.
 In addition, I could always use help with translations for internationalization.

 = Will this break my site? =
-* It is quite possible (maybe even probable) that something will break.
+* It is possible that something will break.
 That said, under no circumstances do I release this plugin with any warranty, implied or otherwise, and at no time will I take any responsibility for any damage that might arise from the use of this plugin.
 REMEMBER TO ALWAYS BACKUP BEFORE TRYING NEW SOFTWARE!
 * Note that renaming the wp-content directory will not update the path in existing content.
 Use this feature only on new sites or in a situation where you can easily update all existing links.
 * <a href="http://bit51.com/fixing-better-wp-security-lockouts/">Fixing Better WP Security Lockouts</a>
 * <a href="http://bit51.com/what-is-changed-by-better-wp-security/">What is Changed By Better WP Security</a>